Vaccines independent medical education

 - Innovative solutions for educational activities aiming to increase vaccine awareness and acceptance in all ages

-- The role and value of vaccine solutions beyond the simple cost/benefit assessment of vaccines
+- The role and value of vaccine solutions beyond the simple cost/benefit assessment of vaccines to support healthy aging

 - Immunity of pregnancy and how that relates to vaccination